 • participation – to express opinions, be listened to and have a voice in decisions that affect their lives.

 Every five years, each country must provide a progress report to the Committee on the Rights of the Child.
 The Committee is based in Geneva and it monitors each country’s efforts to guarantee the rights laid out in the Convention.

 After considering Thailand’s latest report in 2012, the Committee noted many successes, including setting up legislation and state structures for the protection of children and their rights.
 But the Committee also highlighted a number of areas of concern and recommendation, including:

 • protecting the rights of asylum seeking and refugee children;

 • ensuring full and effective implementation of national legislation;

-• strengthening early detection and prevention mechanism and ensuring full protection of children victims of sexual exploitation and abuse including in the families and outside
+• strengthening early detection and prevention mechanisms and ensuring full protection of child victims of sexual exploitation and abuse;

-• raising the minimum age of criminal responsibility over the age of 12 years and ensuring that detention is only last resort and for as short a time as possible;
+• raising the minimum age of criminal responsibility beyond the current f 12 years of age and ensuring that detention is used as a last resort and for as short a time as possible;

 • ensuring equality between regions and groups in Thailand.